This site deals mainly with

 Deepeeka has a website at http://www.deepeeka.com, but they only sell wholesale so no price information is available.
 Prices will vary from vendor to vendor.
 Deepeeka will not be able to give you any more detailed information about the historical accuracy of their products, either, since they only copy what someone shows them or what they see in pictures.
 They don't understand authenticity or reenacting!

-(DSC) is another Indian manufacturer, and their line of products
+(DSC) is another Indian manufacturer, RECENTLY SPLIT into Daniyal

-is expanding.
-Their Greek shield is heavy, but
+continue to produce good stuff!
+Their Greek shield is heavy,

 or directly from Daniyal.
 You might also be able to buy it